|Game Name:||Mega Man Star Force 3: Black Ace|

 - The Finalized Noise Form obviously.
 The name is on the Title.

 - Noise Forms you can use.
 Each version has 5 of the ten forms.
 Although there is a very, very rare chance of gaining the other version’s form changes.

 - The Giga Battle Cards and Mega Battle Cards you gain from Story and Post Game are different.

-Mega Man Star Force 3: Black Ace (USA) Direct Download:
+Mega Man Star Force 3: Black Ace (USA) DS ROM Download: